KeyboardKit/KeyboardKitPro/README.md

 Besides the [core features][KeyboardKit], KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

-* 🎨 [Appearance][Appearance] - KeyboardKit Pro unlocks a theme engine with many pre-defined themes.
+* 🎨 [Appearance][Appearance] - KeyboardKit Pro unlocks a theme-based appearance engine with many pre-defined themes.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks a local and a remote autocomplete provider.
 * 🗯 [Callouts][Callouts] - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
 * 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard extension.